The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Introduction

-In recent years, Machine Learning(ML) algorithms are being widely used in fundamental research, and physics is no exception for converting information into knowledge (see \cite{George2017,Guest2018} among others).
-Machine Learning provides a powerful tool to classify and to predict patterns even in complex data sets.
+In recent years, Machine Learning (ML) algorithms are being widely used in fundamental research, and physics is no exception for converting information into knowledge (see \cite{George2017,Guest2018} among others).
+Machine Learning provides a powerful tool to classify and to predict patterns, even in complex data sets.
 The historical overview of the development of the field can be found in Refs. \cite{Lecun2015,Schmidhuber2015} and the recent introduction to machine learning for physicists in Refs. \cite{Carleo2019,Mehta2018}.
-In the prediction of nuclear mass, learning algorithms (neural networks) was applied in 1992 \cite{Gazula1992} followed by a series of works which further developed the predictive accuracy \cite{Gernoth1993,Athanassopoulos2004,Zhang2017}.
-It was also employed to study other nuclear properties such as nuclear $\beta-$ decay half-lives \cite{Costiris2009}.
+In the area of nuclear physics ML algorithms have been used to predict other nuclear properties like beta decay \cite{Niu2019,Costiris2009}, alpha decay \cite{Rodriguez2019}, uncertainty quantification in nuclear shell model \cite{Yoshida2018}, excited states in nuclei \cite{Regnier2019} among others.
+In fact, In this paper, we will concentrate on the BE prediction where learning algorithms (neural networks) was applied in 1992 \cite{Gazula1992} followed by a series of works which further developed the predictive accuracy \cite{Gernoth1993,Athanassopoulos2004,Zhang2017}.
 More recently, further improvement has been done by employing Bayesian Neural Network (BNN) on predictions of nuclear masses \cite{Utama2016,Niu2018} and nuclear charge radii \cite{Utama2016a}.
 However, all these previous works to predict nuclear masses were not completely based on learning algorithms.
 They were employed on top of a base physics model and were used only to improve the accuracy of that model.